microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 ![face-training](./figs/face-training.png)

-*N.B.* These trained faces of Michael Jordan were sourced from [Labeled Faces in the Wild: A Database for Studying Face Recognition in Unconstrained Environment](http://vis-www.cs.umass.edu/lfw/lfw.pdf).
+> These trained faces of Michael Jordan were sourced from [Labeled Faces in the Wild: A Database for Studying Face Recognition in Unconstrained Environment](http://vis-www.cs.umass.edu/lfw/lfw.pdf).

 ### Train your own face